SkateSeek

 La Fayette Skate Plaza

-street skatingledge and rail tricks
+street skatingledges and manual tricks

 Lake Street Skatepark — photo coming soon